authcube/pst/README.md

 ### Token Issuance

-To issue a token, you must check for the request header `sec-private-state-token`, after verify it is present and it is not null or empty you can call use the Issuer class like the code bellow:
+To issue a token, you must check for the request header `sec-private-state-token`, after verify it is present and it is not null or empty you can use the Issuer class like the code bellow:

 ```typescript
 import { PSTRedeemer, PSTResources } from "@sec4you/pst";